lsst-uk/lasair4/docs/source/core_functions/make_annotator.md

 can be `public` or not, meaning that it is visible or not to others building Lasair filters.

 ### Make the code
-The following code reads the stream from a Lasair filter, and for each objectId, it pulls the complete object information so it could analyse the lightcurve and other information before making a classification decision.
+The following code reads the stream from a Lasair filter, and for each `objectId`, it pulls the complete object information so it could analyse the lightcurve and other information before making a classification decision.
 This information is collected up as the annotation and sent back to Lasair, where it will be available for others to query.

 The settings file that is needed with the code looks like:

    * `TOPIC_IN`: The name of your streaming query as seen in the 'more info' button of your filter
    * `GROUP_ID`: Choose a new one evey run when testing; keep it constant for long-term running
    * `API_TOKEN`: As found in 'My Profile' top right of the web page